-Memory: The process by which we retain information about events that have happened in the past.
+AO1, Definition of ‘Memory’: The process by which we retain information about events that have happened in the past.
 This includes fleeting (short term) memories as well as memories that last for longer (long term).
 Research has identified a number of key differences between short-term memory (STM) and long-term memory (LTM) in terms of the way these types of memory work.

 A model of memory is a theory of how the memory system operates, the various parts that make up the memory system and how the parts work together.
+The Multi-Store Model of Memory as developed by Atkinson and Shiffrin describes the key characteristics of memory including; the sensory store, short term memory store and long term memory store.

 AO1, Description – The Multi-Store Model (MSM) of Memory: Atkinson and Shiffrin